GSA/10x/pages/process.md

 # How 10x Works

 10x is an incremental investment fund inside the federal government, which is a fancy way of saying that we start by giving you a smaller amount of money, with an expectation about what the output of spending that money should be.
-We use your results from that investment to determine whether or not to give you an additional, larger amount of funding for the next phase of work.
+We use your results from that investment to determine whether or not to give you an additional, larger amount of funding for the next phase of work, a process that can continue through up to four phases.

 ## Funnel (Needs a graphic)